by Bill McBride on 1/31/2012 11:47:00 AM

 This graph shows the price to rent ratio (January 1998 = 1.0).

-In real terms - and as a price-to-rent ratio - prices are mostly back to 2000 levels and will probably be back to 1999 levels in the next few months.
+In real terms - and as a price-to-rent ratio - prices are mostly back to 2000 levels and will probably be back to 1999 levels within the next few months.

-Note: Last year I guessed that prices would decline another 5% to 10% on these national indexes (from October 2010 prices).
-So far prices have fallen another 3% to 4% on these indexes - with more to come - but most of the price declines are over.
+Note: In late 2010 I guessed that prices would decline another 5% to 10% on these national indexes (from October 2010 prices).
+So far prices have fallen another 4% to 5% on these indexes.